pagkly/Zed/Investopedia4/Zone Of Possible Agreement (ZOPA) Definition.md

 No matter how much negotiation occurs, an agreement can never be reached outside of the zone of possible agreement.
 In order to reach an agreement successfully, negotiating parties must understand one another’s needs, values and interests.

 A ZOPA can only exist if there is some overlap between what all parties are willing to accept from a deal.
 For example, in order for Tom to sell his car to John for a minimum $5,000, John must be willing to pay at least $5,000.
-If John is willing to offer $5,500 for the car, then there is an overlap between his and Tom’s bottom lines.
+If John is willing to [[Offer|offer]] $5,500 for the car, then there is an overlap between his and Tom’s bottom lines.
 If John can only offer $4,750 for the car, then there is no overlap, and there cannot be a ZOPA.

 Image by Sabrina Jiang © Investopedia 2020